linnnus/blog/pages/amalgamation.md

 This page contains all posts amalgamated into a single page [SQL-style][sql-amalgamation].
 You can use this if you want to [doomscroll] all my posts, I guess.
-For me, it was a nice way to learn about [how to use to improve load times using `content-visibility`][content-visibility].
+For me, it was a nice way to learn about [how to improve load times using `content-visibility`][content-visibility].

 [sql-amalgamation]: https://www.sqlite.org/amalgamation.html
 [doomscroll]: https://dictionary.cambridge.org/dictionary/english/doomscrolling